 Get eerie at the Paris Catacombs

 Paris isn’t all twinkling lights and jazz music.
-Believe it or not, there’s an entire world beneath the streets filled to the brim with human bones and skulls.
+One of the most interesting facts about Paris is that there’s an entire world beneath the streets filled to the brim with human bones and skulls.
 They’re the remains of over 6 million Parisians, dating back to the Middle Ages.

 A visit to the Paris Catacombs shows you different side to the city – one of much darker times.
 Oh and visiting in winter will mean you skip the queues, and keep warm and dry if the weather isn’t playing ball!

 Curl up with a book at Shakespeare and Company

 This is one of those things to do in Paris in winter that don’t really require a lot of planning.
 If you just feel like curling up with a book and a hot chocolate, then head to Shakespeare and Company.

 The bookshop might be world-famous, but did you know it also has a reading room?
 Grab a seat and get lost in a novel, while enjoying the cozy Parisian vibes!

 The Pompidou is my favourite gallery in Paris.
 I love how quirky it is, inside and out!